 Without fuss or fanfare, significant changes are occurring in the field of estate planning and trust law.
 And they’re having a big impact not only on your ability to provide for the animals you love, but on how the courts view the emotional and financial bonds between humans and nonhumans generally.
 For decades, trust attorneys have struggled to help animal lovers who wanted to provide for their nonhuman companions after they’re gone.

-These estate advisors typically told their client’s tax transfer “ownership” of companion animals — as well as money for their care — to someone they had complete faith in.
+These estate advisors typically told their clients to transfer “ownership” of companion animals — as well as money for their care — to someone they had complete faith in.
 That faith had to be well-earned indeed, because trusts for animals were not traditionally enforceable.
-If the friend or family member you chose didn’t use the money as stipulated in the trust, there was little a judge could do
+If the friend or family member you chose didn’t use the money as stipulated in the trust, there was little a judge could do about it.

 In other words, there was no guarantee that your wishes would be honored — or that the animals would be cared for.